echo Command in Linux: 7 Practical Examples

 The echo command is perhaps one of the first few commands you see when you start learning Linux commands or bash shell scripting.

-It’s a simple command that simply prints its arguments on the display.
+Echo is a simple command that simply prints its arguments on display.

 abhishek@linuxhandbook:~$ echo Hello World